Christofferos/Chess/README.md

 **_---------------_**

-* 🥶 Piece Freeze - Freeze pawn for 2 turns, which is invincible until unfrozen
+- 🥶 Piece Freeze - Freeze pawn for 2 turns, which is invincible until unfrozen
-* ❄️ Snow Storm - All pieces can move a maximum of 1 square except horses & king- duration is 2 turns
+- ❄️ Snow Storm - All pieces can move a maximum of 1 square except horses & king- duration is 2 turns
+- 🌌 King Teleportation - Teleport two steps in any direction
+- 🏎️ Racecar Pawn - Permanent 2 step ability on one pawn, cannot move past enemy pieces

 <details>
 <summary>